tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Detecting Attacks Against the Handshake Protocol

-An attacker might try to influence the handshake exchange to make the peers select different encryption algorithms than they would normally choose.
+An attacker might try to influence the handshake exchange to make the parties select different encryption algorithms than they would normally choose.

 For this attack, an attacker must actively change one or more handshake messages.
 If this occurs, the client and server will compute different values for the handshake message hashes.
-As a result, the peers will not accept each others' Finished messages.
+As a result, the parties will not accept each others' Finished messages.
 Without the master_secret, the attacker cannot repair the Finished messages, so the attack will be discovered.